Introduction to Networks

 Characterizing Graphs

-It is helpful to characterize the degrees, components, and other structures in the graph.
+Given a graph, it is helpful to characterize the degrees, components, and other structures in the graph.

 Comparison Case: the \(G(n, p)\) Random Graph